pramadakrishna/AI-RD-Assignment/README.md

 9. Optimize the unknown parameters using the L-BFGS-B algorithm.
 10. Validate the optimized model using numerical metrics and visual comparison.

-## Technologies Used
+## Libraries

-The project was implemented using the following Python libraries:
+The project has been implemented with the following library(s) in Python:
 | Library | Purpose |
 |----------|---------|
 | NumPy | Mathematical computations |